JulioCMC/Extended-Kinematic-Model-Based-Generalized-Controller/README.md

-# Generalized-Controller-for-Wheeled-Mobile-Robots
+# Extended Kinematic Model Based Generalized Controller

-Here is presented the algoritm to path following and trajectory tracking for wheeled mobile robots
+This new controller can be used for non-holonomic Wheeled Mobile Robots for control tasks such as path following or trajectory tracking, independently.